 Suffering and Addiction

-People resort to pursuing their cravings believing that the substance will make them happy, whereas in reality, it only leads to more suffering.
-Buddhism promotes an attitude of compassion, which is especially important in addiction recovery.
+People often resort to pursuing their cravings believing that the substance will make them happy, whereas in reality, it only leads to more suffering.